Here’s what you need to know about working during the COVID-19 pandemic.

 - make sure you’ve been trained to carry out your work in a healthy and safe way, including for any new measures put in place because of COVID-19

 - provide a way for you to raise health and safety concerns.

 Should you use or wear personal protective equipment (PPE)?

 Most work doesn’t routinely require the use of PPE.
 If this is the case for your work, your business should:

-- listen to any concerns you or your co-workers may about the risk to your work health and safety created by the COVID-19 outbreak
+- listen to any concerns you or your co-workers may have about the risk to your work health and safety created by COVID-19

-- engage with you and your co-workers to identify and assess the new risks created by the outbreak, complete a risk assessment, and put appropriate control measures in place.
-This may or may not include PPE
+- engage with you and your co-workers to identify and assess the new risks created by COVID-19, complete a risk assessment, and put appropriate control measures in place.
+(This may or may not include PPE.)

 - as a minimum, follow public health requirements